qytela/nest-starter/README.md

 $ npx sequelize-cli db:seed:all
 ```

-> This command required sequelize-cli with npx, see more: https://sequelize.org/docs/v6/other-topics/migrations/
+> This command requires sequelize-cli with npx, see more: https://sequelize.org/docs/v6/other-topics/migrations

 ## Running the app